 When your head tells you to eat that, the Food Cravings Goodbye Guide will help translate this into what the body really needs, and what healthy alternatives will satisfy the craving – for good.

 This is your inspiration to deal with those food cravings every day and also when working (far) away.
 If you still need motivation, advice how to get healthier and a tailored programme for you – Try Coaching

 Food Cravings: Grazing, Munching or Screaming for Snacks

 Do you graze for bits of food throughout the day?
 Is mindlessly munching your way of finding inner peace when things don’t go right – or is it that time of the month?
 Or do you scream if you don’t get a piece of chocolate – now, right now, this second?

 Food Cravings: The Unguided Grazer

 Your brain set of food auto mode.
-As soon as food is there in any form you will have a piece (or ten).
+As soon as the food is there in any form you will have a piece (or ten).
 You are caught in a habit that you may not even be aware of.
 The result is a vicious circle as you also eat (a lot?) at meal times.
 The overall effect is that you overeat and your health numbers will show warning signs.

-Are you perhaps a binge eater, without realising it?
+Are you perhaps a binge eater, without realizing it?
 The result is unwanted weight gain, and you can no longer tell when you are hungry.
 Read on to get some tips on how to change your relationship with food.
 Health is a habit, and to get into a new habit can take some time.
 Grazing is normally a sign of a body and mind out of focus.

 Food Cravings: The Mindless Muncher